afifnazim/sftp-deploy-centos7/README.md

 In the above command we can change the ``--name`` tag as per our project

 ### Test the container
-To test the container we can access it using browser and exposed port ``http://localhost:2036`` And we should be promted to put our sftp-user and password.
+To test the container we can access it using browser and exposed port ``http://localhost:2036`` and we should be promted to put our sftp-user and password.